marionettejs/backbone.marionette/docs/marionette.region.md

 # Marionette.Region

-Regions provide a consistent way to manage your views and show / close them in your application.
+Regions provide consistent methods to manage, show and close views in your applications and layouts.
 They use a jQuery selector to show your views in the correct place.

-They also call extra methods on your views to facilitate additional functionality.
+Using the `Layout` class you can create nested regions.

 ## Documentation Index